 The Indianapolis neighborhood Sentry Management office contributes significantly to the Central Indiana economy.
 The office has 7 employees and has a direct local impact, primarily from operations and payroll, of $1.4 million annually.
 When considering both direct and indirect contributions to the local economy, the total annual impact totals nearly $7 million.

 Jane Scully is Vice President for Indianapolis.
 Each Sentry Manager in the Indianapolis office completes over 20 hours per year in professional development and education to keep current on issues relating to HOAs.
 Managers average over 7 years in association management experience.

-The Vice President of the Indianapolis Division of Sentry Management, is quoted extensively in the September-October 2015 issue of Community...
+The Vice President of the Sentry Management, Indianapolis Division is quoted in an article titled “HOAs Rain on Homeowners’ Solar...

 CommunityPro® is an easy way to make payments, access association documents, view account history, stay informed and more.